Reza Ghoochannejhad: Charlton Athletic

 On 30 January 2014, Ghoochannejhad joined Championship side Charlton Athletic on a two-and-a-half-year deal, becoming the second Iranian after Karim Bagheri to play for the Addicks.
 On 1 February, he made his first appearance for Charlton in a 2–1 defeat away to Wigan Athletic, where he played the full 90 minutes and hit the bar with a shot on goal in the first half.
 He made his FA Cup debut in a 2–1 fifth round win at Sheffield Wednesday on 24 February.
 He scored his first goal on 1 April in a 1–0 league win at Leeds United.

 Al-Kuwait (loan)

 On 6 August 2014, Ghoochannejhad joined Al-Kuwait on a season-long loan deal.
 On 15 August, he made his debut as a substitute against Qadsia SC in the Kuwait Super Cup.
 On 26 August, he scored his first goal in the 2014 AFC Cup against Persipura Jayapura.
 He scored his first league goal for the club on 30 August in a 1–1 draw against Al Jahra.
 On 12 September, he scored 4 goals in an 8–1 win over Al-Sahel.
 He then scored a hat trick in 14 minutes in another game for Al-Kuwait.
-Ghoochannejhad scored 11 goals in 10 league matches with the club.
+Ghoochannejhad scored 11 goals in 10 league matches with the club, he won the Kuwaiti Premier League, Kuwait Federation Cup.